adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 ## Discover and Create

-Discover and Create capabilities cover the initial part of the development lifecycle, including onboaring, training, bootstraping, local development etc.
+Discover and Create capabilities cover the initial part of the development lifecycle, including onboarding, training, bootstraping, local development etc.

 ### Architecture Guidance & Tools